calchiwo/twitter-scraper/README.md

 - Playwright
 - Pandas

-Nothing fancy.
-Just tools that get the job done.
+ust tools that get the job done.

 ## Setup